Complete guide to conveyor belt <a href="/products" class="text-primary-600 hover:text-primary-800 underline underline-offset-2"><a href="/products".

 Selecting the Right Fastener for Belt Type

 Belt construction determines which fastener type is suitable: Textile ply belts (fabric carcass) — use hinged or staple fasteners sized to belt thickness and ply count; general purpose mining.
 Steel cord belts — require specialized steel cord splices (connected with steel splice bars); higher strength but more complex installation.
 Solid woven belts — use hinged or heavy-duty plate fasteners; designed for heavy mining applications.
 PVC/PVG conveyor belts — use light-duty hinged fasteners with smooth (non-penetrating) clamp bars; the solid woven construction allows fastener penetration without delamination.
 For African mining, steel cord and textile ply belts are most common; always verify fastener compatibility with belt type before ordering.
+The comparison methodology above uses typical ranges from industry data and TradeGo procurement experience 2018-2024.
+Actual market prices fluctuate with raw material costs (steel, zinc, nickel), energy costs, labor costs, and currency exchange rates.
+For accurate comparison, request identical RFQs from 3-5 qualified suppliers and compare landed cost (product + shipping + insurance + duties).
+The lowest unit price is rarely the lowest total cost of ownership.
+The comparison methodology above uses typical ranges from industry data and TradeGo procurement experience 2018-2024.
+Actual market prices fluctuate with raw material costs (steel, zinc, nickel), energy costs, labor costs, and currency exchange rates.
+For accurate comparison, request identical RFQs from 3-5 qualified suppliers and compare landed cost (product + shipping + insurance + duties).
+The lowest unit price is rarely the lowest total cost of ownership.

 Installation Tools and Equipment

 Mechanical belt splicing requires specific tools: Belt cutter — for cutting belt square to length; critical for proper splice alignment; can be manual or pneumatic.
 Punch tools (for hinged/staple) — either single-slot punches for staple fasteners or multi-slot punches for clip fasteners; driven by ratchet or pneumatic impact.
 Bolt tensioner/wrench — for tightening the connecting bolts on solid plate splices; calibrated torque wrench for critical applications.
 Skiving tool — for removing rubber cover layers to expose carcass for proper fastener engagement; essential for thick rubber belts.
 Belt clamp — to hold the belt taut and in position during splicing; prevents belt roll-back.
 For African mining operations, the Flexco and Minet Lacing brands are the most widely available and supported.
+The verification checklist applies to both initial supplier qualification and ongoing batch inspection.
+For high-risk applications (load-bearing structural, pressure vessels, mining, marine), add fatigue testing, salt-spray testing (ASTM B117), torque-tension testing, and post-installation inspection.
+The cost of additional verification is 0.1-0.3% of order value, while undetected quality failures can be 10-100x the order value in damages.
+The verification checklist applies to both initial supplier qualification and ongoing batch inspection.
+For high-risk applications (load-bearing structural, pressure vessels, mining, marine), add fatigue testing, salt-spray testing (ASTM B117), torque-tension testing, and post-installation inspection.
+The cost of additional verification is 0.1-0.3% of order value, while undetected quality failures can be 10-100x the order value in damages.

 Installation Best Practices

 Proper installation is critical for splice longevity: Cut belt square — a diagonal cut reduces splice strength by up to 50%; use a guide rail and sharp belt cutter.
 Match fastener size to belt thickness — too small and fasteners pull out; too large and they don't close properly.
 Stagger the fasteners — alternate the splice steps (top then bottom) to prevent joint stepping.
 Apply correct tension — over-tightening bolts can deform the splice; under-tightening allows movement and premature failure.
 For hinged fasteners, verify the hinge pin is fully inserted and secured.
 After installation, run the belt at reduced speed and load for the first 24 hours to allow the splice to seat.
+Supplier evaluation should be a continuous process, not a one-time exercise.
+Re-evaluate suppliers annually based on delivery performance, quality metrics, price competitiveness, and responsiveness.
+Maintain a supplier scorecard with weighted metrics: on-time delivery (25%), quality acceptance rate (30%), price competitiveness (20%), responsiveness (15%), and documentation accuracy (10%).
+Drop suppliers scoring below 70% over a 6-month period and qualify replacements.
+Supplier evaluation should be a continuous process, not a one-time exercise.
+Re-evaluate suppliers annually based on delivery performance, quality metrics, price competitiveness, and responsiveness.
+Maintain a supplier scorecard with weighted metrics: on-time delivery (25%), quality acceptance rate (30%), price competitiveness (20%), responsiveness (15%), and documentation accuracy (10%).
+Drop suppliers scoring below 70% over a 6-month period and qualify replacements.

 Frequently Asked Questions